Jardín Antioquia

 *Fiesta de los Diablitos

 This festival with lots of music, dancing and parades is the oldest and most popular celebration in Antioquia, having originated in 1653.
 The festival commemorates the day of rest given to slaves at the time; one (!) day on December 28 each year.
-To celebrate their freedom on this day of rest, the slaves dressed up as their “masters” and drank and partied late into the night.
+To celebrate their freedom on this day of rest, the slaves dressed up as their “masters”, were drinking and partying late into the night.
 The festival is held during the last week of the year.

 *Easter celebration